outpaddling/LPJS/README.md

-for good reasons, such as commercial support for the operating system and support for commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  The need to support a wide range of commercial and open source software on very large-scale clusters has led to the prohibitive complexity of most existing batch systems.
+for good reasons, such as commercial support for the operating system and support for commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  The need to support a wide range of commercial and open source software on very large clusters has led to the prohibitive complexity of mainstream existing batch systems.

 In contrast, the SPJS project is committed to the following design principals: